bradfrost/atomic-design/chapter-1.md

 ### Design language
 While brand identity guidelines are fairly tactile, design language guidelines are a bit harder to pin down.
 Design language style guides articulate a general design direction, philosophy, and approach to specific projects or products.

-In order to present itself in a cohesive way across a growing range of products and mediums, Google developed a design language called *material design*.
-The [material design style guide](http://www.google.com/design/spec/material-design/introduction.html) defines overarching design philosophy, goals, and general principles, while also providing specific applications of the material design language.
+In order to present itself in a cohesive way across a growing range of products and mediums, Google developed a design language they call *material design*.
+The [material design style guide](http://www.google.com/design/spec/material-design/introduction.html) defines its overarching design philosophy, goals, and general principles, while also providing specific applications of the material design language.

-{% include figure.html src="" caption="Caption" %}
+{% include figure.html src="" caption="Google Material Design" %}

 Design language style guides can (and usually do) incorporate aspects of other style guide categories in order to make high-level concepts a bit more tangible.

-And design language guidelines aren’t set in stone the same way brand guidelines are.
-One day, Google will most likely develop a new design language to replace material design, so while Google’s overall brand will remain intact, the design vocabulary around it will change.
+Design language guidelines aren’t set in stone the same way brand guidelines are.
+For example, one day Google will likely develop a new design language to replace material design, so while Google’s overall brand will remain intact, the design vocabulary around its products will change.

 ### Voice and Tone
 {% include figure.html src="" caption="Caption" %}

+People are interacting with brands across a dizzying array of channels and mediums: Web, mobile, print, retail, outdoor, radio, TV, email, and much much more.
+Speaking in a cohesive, consistent manner across all of these touchpoints is critical to a brand’s success.

+Voice is an elemental aspect of brands’ identities, so typically brand identity guidelines include some reference to tone of voice.
+However, these overarching guidelines usually aren’t very nuanced, which is why voice and tone guidelines are so important.

-Voice and tone are elemental aspects of a brand, so naturally describing brand personality sits well alongside brand identity guidelines.
-However, voice and tone guidelines can go further by articulating how the company’s voice and tone should shift across a variety of touchpoints.
-For a great example of voice and tone, look no further than MailChimp’s seminal Voice and Tone website.
+Voice and tone guidelines get into the weeds by articulating how the company’s voice and tone should shift across a variety of scenarios.
+[MailChimp’s brilliant voice and tone guidelines](http://voiceandtone.com/) define how the brand’s tone changes across content types, so that when a user’s credit card is declined, writers know to shift away from their generally-cheeky-and-playful tone of voice and instead adopt a more serious tone.

+Voice and tone style guides provide much-needed guidelines for how to … establish deliberate

 ### Writing
 {% include figure.html src="" caption="Caption" %}